What does your social enterprise do?

 I felt strongly that it was wrong that there should be people living in cold homes and experiencing fuel poverty when there are young people wanting to work but who may need some help and support to get them work ready.

 In March 2012 I left my job so that I could concentrate time and energy on developing Lofty Heights.

 What are your key achievements?

-Being able to create employment for young people and over 2 years on I still have 3 of the original 4 young people who started still working for Lofty Heights.
-Seeing their growth in confidence and self esteem, seeing them take ownership for Lofty Heights and having a say in how Lofty Heights moves forward, as they have been involved in every aspect of the business development so far.
-Including the recruitment of new team members and Development Officer.
+Being able to create employment for young people and to have the honour to help hundreds of people throughout Suffolk to live safely in their own homes.
+Seven years on we have taken on ten young people, four of whom now make up our core experienced team who are acting as mentors to our new recruits.
+Seeing their growth in confidence and self-esteem, seeing them take ownership for Lofty Heights and having a say in how Lofty Heights moves forward, as they have been involved in every aspect of the business development so far.
+Including the recruitment of new team members and Declutter Officer.

 How has the School for Social Entrepreneurs programme supported you?

 Lofty Heights would not have been possible without the encouragement, practical help, support, introductions and networking opportunities that I received from SSE East.

 The whole programme was helpful because I had no previous experience of running a business.
 I appreciated the work we did around business planning and the business mentors assigned to me who became important critical friends.
 I found the witness sessions inspiring and motivating as well as providing food for thought.
 We were lucky enough to have a chance to visit other Social Enterprises from large to small and this was useful to learn from others and ask ‘what they might have done differently’.